Configuring AI Powered Data Extraction in WebApps

 For EzeScan Cloud’ installs, AI is available on our Cloud Platform.

-However, your subscription will only include AI if it was specifically included in our sales quote to you.
+Your subscription will only include AI if it was specifically included in our sales quote to you.
+The quote should include a reference to the number and value of App credits provisioned on the tenancy.

 The 2 Microsoft AI options use different pricing models.